Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 Juli 2025 01.44.16 UTC
+- WIB: Rabu, 23 Juli 2025 02.26.00 UTC
-- WITA: Rabu, 23 Juli 2025 02.44.16 UTC
+- WITA: Rabu, 23 Juli 2025 03.26.00 UTC
-- WIT: Rabu, 23 Juli 2025 03.44.16 UTC
+- WIT: Rabu, 23 Juli 2025 04.26.00 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: nature
+Kategori: success